Celiac Disease and Migraine

 What is the Connection between Migraines and Celiac Disease?

-- Some people with celiac disease find relief from migraines – such as how often they get migraines, the severity of the pain or how long they last – after beginning a strict gluten-free diet
+- Some people with celiac disease find relief from migraine attacks—such as how often they suffer from migraine attacks, the severity of the pain or how long they last—after beginning a strict gluten-free diet.

-- Many people with celiac disease report that they get migraines after they have consumed gluten
+- Many people with celiac disease report that they have migraine attacks after they have consumed gluten.

 Where can I learn more?